dripyorange/coding-class-cooks-2/README.md

 ### About the recipe

-this is a popular african delicacy made with rice.
+this is a popular african delicacy made with riceiit can be either smoky or spicy it can also be vegan.

-#  1. Rice.
-#  2. Pepper.
-#  3. Onions.
-#  4. Garlic.
-#  5. Tomatos.
-#  6. Vegteble oil.
-#  7. Curry powder.
-#  8. Salt.
-#  9. Spices [time,knor cube].
-#  10. Boil the rice.
-#  11. Blended the pepper,onion,tomatos,garlic,.
-#  12. Add the spices to the rice.
-#  13. Then add the things you blended to the rice and mix thoroghly.
-#  14. And now you haave your jollof rice.

  ### preparatoin
+you need rice, pepper, onions,tomatos,garlic,you also need spices like knor cube,pepper,a pot ,and a spoon to ster
  ### the cooking
+first you biol the rice until it is soft which is appromatly 40-41 minutes.then while you are boiling the rice ,blend your onions,pepper,tomatos,and garlic.then when your rice is soft pourthe things you blended into the rice and mix thoroughly and letthe water disolve into the rice and continue to mix
  ### what it looks like
 ![pic of jollof](image.png)
  ### what you can add
+you can add planten meat and vegetables.